Gorilla Watching in Rwanda and Uganda

 What you Pack in pack it all out.
 Don’t leave anything like rubbish behind because it will spoil the environment for the next guests.

-The Mountain Gorilla Tracking starts where the safari-guides last saw the Gorilla group the previous day and then track them up to their latest location given that they are always on the move.
+The Mountain Gorilla watching holidays starts where the safari-guides last saw the Gorilla group the previous day and then track them up to their latest location given that they are always on the move.

 In the Presence of Mountain Gorillas